jameshfisher/jameshfisher.com/_posts/2018-04-07-the-dots-do-matter-how-to-scam-a-gmail-user.md

 "Odd," I thought, "but OK, I'll check."
+The email is genuinely from `netflix.com`, so I clicked the link.
+It logged me in and took me
-The email is genuinely from `netflix.com`, so I clicked the authenticated link to [an "Update your credit or debit card" page](https://www.netflix.com/simplemember/editcredit?locale=en-GB), which is genuinely hosted on `netflix.com`.
+to [an "Update your credit or debit card" page](https://www.netflix.com/simplemember/editcredit?locale=en-GB), which is genuinely hosted on `netflix.com`.
 No phishing here.